 During the 1990s, Eamonn worked - offstage - with Theatre Omnibus.
 Founded by the late Jean Regan, this community theatre group toured original works by Dermot Healy, Max Hafler and other living playwrights.
 At the time, cartoonist Bernard Dowd acted in productions, and Eamonn was writing a good deal of fiction himself.
 A number of Eamonn's short stories have been published - we'll be including some of these on the OTHER STUFF page over the coming months.
 (You'll also find original video clips on this section of the site).

 Eamonn also dashed off a couple of grimly-comic novels during the mid-1990s.
 Choosing to remain in Clare, he was represented by a London-based literary agent (click on image to the left and zoom in).
 Unfortunately, an American deal for the first book fell through, when no UK publisher showed an interest.
 There were no takers for the second novel, either.
-And, since fiction-writing wasn't putting food on the table for his young family, Eamonn decided to do other things instead (including TV criticism).
+And, since fiction-writing wasn't putting food on the table for his young family, he decided to do other things instead (including writing a TV column).